*This post contains affiliate links. If you make a purchase through certain links, I might make a commission at no extra cost to you.*

 How much does it cost?

-A monthly membership costs $47 USD.
+A monthly membership costs $47 USD per month or $479 per year.
 This gives you access to the learning portal, the Facebook group, and the Tuesday*Teaching interviews with professionals.

-I was able to purchase an annual membership for $479 USD, which gave me access to the same things as the monthly membership plus $50 credit to the store and access to two additional online courses “Perfect Writing Day” and “Email Growth Course.”
+I chose to purchase the annual membership for $479 USD, which gave me access to the same things as the monthly membership plus $50 credit to the store and access to two additional online courses “Perfect Writing Day” and “Email Growth Course.”

 hope*writers offers a 60-day full refund if you find you’re not happy with their services, as long as you’ve logged into the learning portal, engaged on the Facebook group and joined a hope*circle.